 Transfers from San Jose are provided on the day of departure.
 An overnight stay is required in San Jose prior to the charter.

-Accommodation aboard the Sea Hunter vessel, lower deck cabin.
+Accommodation aboard the Sea Hunter vessel, lower or upper deck cabin.

 Compressed air tanks, weights and weight belts